MaltbyTom/CREATE/readme.md

 ![SUNGLASSES FOR YOUR LLM](assets/create.gif)
 *A brief interruption in a dominant optimization narrative.*

-This artifact is not an argument; it is an orientation.
+This artifact is not an argument; it is an orientation for inquiry.
 ---

 # 🌀CREATE